-In addition to the above, pursuant to an agreement with Isagro USA, we intend to distribute Bio-Tam 2.0, a biofungicide for soil-borne disease control and grapevine disease control that complements our existing products, particularly Regalia.
+In addition to the above, pursuant to an agreement with Isagro USA, we distribute Bio-Tam 2.0, a biofungicide for soil-bome disease control and grapevine disease control that complements our existing products, particularly Regalia.
 Bio-Tam 2.0 recently gained EPA registration for grapevine trunk diseases caused by Eutypa, Botyrosphaeria (Esca), Phomopsis and other fungi, which are responsible for significant economic losses to the wine and grape industry worldwide, including the Western United States, and for which there are few registered conventional chemical pesticides.

-We have also developed patented technology relating to a number of other product candidates, including MBI-304, a bionematicide product candidate based on the microorganismused in Grandevo; MBI-011 and MBI-005, bioherbicides that have received EPA approval; and MBI-302, a bionematicide with an EPA registration package that is nearly complete.
-We are also developing MBI-507, a plant health product and plant root and growth biostimulant based on the living spores of a new Bacillus amyloliquefaciens strain, for which we have received an issued U.S. patent on these claims.
-We are seeking collaborations with third parties to develop and commercialize certain of these and other promising early-stage candidates, but as resources permit, we may choose to move some of these product candidates forward internally.
+We have also developed patented technology relating to a number of other product candidates, including MBI-304, a bionematicide product candidate based on the microorganism used in Grandevo; MBI-011 and MBI-005, bioherbicides that have received EPA approval; and MBI-302, a bionematicide with an EPA registration package that is nearly complete.
+We are also developing MBI-507 in combination with Regalia, a plant health product and plant root and growth biostimulant based on the living spores of a new Bacillus amyloliquefaciens strain, for which we have received an issued U.S. patent on these claims.
+We are seeking collaborations with third parties to develop and commercialize some of these and other promising early-stage candidates, but as resources permit, we may choose to move some of these product candidates forward internally.

-We have also discovered several microorganisms with algaecidal activity and over 25 additional fungicide, herbicide, insecticide and nematicide candidates using our proprietary screening platform.
+We have also discovered several microorganisms with algaecidal activity, certain of which are being tested by third-party collaborators for efficacy, and over 25 additional fungicide, herbicide, insecticide and nematicide candidates using our proprietary screening platform.
 In addition, we have produced a collection of microorganisms from taxonomic groups that research suggests may enhance nutrient uptake in plants, reduce stress and otherwise increase plant growth.